 External utility block: Two communal shower rooms.
 First block x 2 showers x 2 toilets, second block x 3 showers x 2 toilets.
 Located in an external utility block adjacent to the bunkhouse.

 Booking: Please note South Shore Lodge is not open for bookings over the Christmas and New Year period.

 Bedding/linen: Mattress protector, one pillow and a blanket will be provided.
 Please bring a pillow case and sleeping bag.

 Parking: There is no parking available on Brownsea Island.
 The nearest parking is the main pay and display car parks at Sandbanks and Poole and they are a 10-15 minute walk to the ferry.
 Once on the Island bags can be transported to the bunkhouse.
 The uneven gravel route to the bunkhouse is not lit.

 Garden: There's a medium-sized wild garden with elm trees located at the back of the lodge.
 The garden area is not fully enclosed.
 There is a south facing patio area with picnic benches and a BBQ area.
 There is a nearby natural play area.

-Hazards: Arrival to the Island is via boat and visitors must be able to independently transfer to the mainland.
+Hazards: Arrival to the Island is via boat and visitors must be able to independently transfer from the boat onto the jetty.
 This countryside property is close to the sea and cliffs.